Palm Beach Sheriff Advising Residents Of Declared Sexual Predator Residing On Pelican Lake Drive In Pahokee

+To comply with FTC regulations, all links on this site could lead to commissions paid to the publisher.
+Please see Advertising Disclosure in sidebar.

-PAHOKEE, FL – In accordance with Chapter 775 of The Florida Sexual Predators Act, the Palm Beach County Sheriff’s Office is advising the public about a declared Sexual Predator, Bradley Cain, who is now residing at 104 Pelican Lake Drive, Pahokee, FL 33476.
+PAHOKEE, FL – In accordance with Chapter 775 of The Florida Sexual Predators Act, the Palm Beach County Sheriff’s Office is advising the public about a declared Sexual Predator, Nicholas Fiallo, who is now residing at 512 Pelican Lake Drive, Apt.
+B, Pahokee, FL 33476.

 According to Chapter 775.21 of Florida Statutes and Constitution, specifically, The Florida Sexual Predators Act, the state has a compelling interest in protecting the public from sexual predators and in protecting children from predatory sexual activity.
 The Florida legislature has determined that there exists sufficient justification for requiring sexual predators to register and for requiring community and public notification of the presence of sexual predators.